DoubleDeez/MDFramework/README.md

 * Notification on variable/property replication
 * Output profiler results to csv
 * UPNP for game session
-* Join-in-progress support for MDReplicated and Nodes spawned by the server
+* Join-in-progress support for MDReplicated
+* MDReplicated should frame-slice over a set amount of frames rather than sending every frame